6 Ways to Boost Industrial Automation with a Machine Vision Solution

 4. Meet compliance requirements with machine vision

 Machine vision offers multiple benefits throughout the supply chain, be it within the four walls of a warehouse or across the manufacturing plant.
-One area of improvement machine vision can deliver on is compliance.
+For instance, one area of improvement it can deliver on is compliance.

-The ability to identify and process multiple forms of data once enables organisations to meet health and safety standards for staff, identify items or products that fail to meet quality assurance checks and ensure specific company policies and procedures are being adhered to within the working environment.
+The ability to identify and process multiple forms of data once enables organisations to meet health and safety standards for staff.
+As well as identify items or products that fail to meet quality assurance checks.
+And, even ensure specific company policies and procedures are being adhered to within the working environment.

 5. Improved forecasting and planning

-Machine vision isn’t just a technology for collecting and evaluating data in the moment; it’s also a powerful tool for businesses that want to use that data to project and forecast for tasks further down the process.
+It isn’t just a technology for collecting and evaluating data in the moment.
+But also a powerful tool for businesses that want to use that data to project and forecast for tasks further down the process.

-For instance, in a warehousing/distribution centre setting, machine vision offers the ability to scan items being placed into boxes and accurately forecast how many boxes will be needed in order to fill the space within a vehicle waiting to be loaded.
-Machine vision enables users to optimise their processs, automating their operations in a way that saves time, reduces cost and helps redirect workers to other tasks.
+For instance, in a warehousing/distribution centre setting, machine vision offers the ability to scan items being placed into boxes.
+Then, accurately forecast how many boxes will be needed in order to fill the space within a vehicle waiting to be loaded.
+Machine vision also enables users to optimise their process.
+By automating their operations in a way that saves time, reduces costs and helps redirect workers to other tasks.

 6. Process data at much faster speeds